 What is the ‘Light between oceans’ about

 Tom Sherbourne is a former soldier, now a Great War (First World War) veteran hero, who returns home to Australia.
-He is offered to take a temporary vacant of a lightkeeper at the Janus Rock island at the Western coast of Australia.
-Janus lighthouse light between two oceans: Pacific and Indian, provides signals to the ships.
+He is offered to take a temporary vacant of a lightkeeper at the Janus Rock island on the Western coast of Australia.
+The lighthouse between the Pacific and Indian oceans provides signals to the ships.
 Just before leaving the dryland for the next six months, Tom Sherbourne meets young tiny girl — Isabel Graysmark.
-Couple spend a day together and then continue to share their lives by means of rare mail connection between land and Janus Rock Australia.
-The feelings only strengthen with the distance – Tom and Isabel become husband and wife and they move to take care the lighthouse.
-Young couple satisfy a new life and wait for a child as Isabel soon pregnancy.
-Isabel suffers losing her unborn children more than one time and loses her faith to live and love.
+The couple spends a day together and then continue to share their lives by means of rare mail connection between land and the removed location.
+The feelings only strengthen with the distance – Tom and Isabel become husband and wife and they move to take care of the lighthouse.
+The young couple satisfies a new life and waits for a child as Isabel soon pregnancy.
+Isabel suffers from losing her unborn children more than one time and loses her faith to live and love.
 Once a small boat washed ashore Janus island, with dead young men and crying small child.
 Within the fight between moral and professional duties on one side and burning desire to live full, Tom and Isabel decide to hide the accident and keep the child.

 Tom and Isabel